-Walmart exploits the full potential of AI and related technologies to provide unique experience to its customers .
-Walmart has recently introduced the Retail Intelligence Lab, an AI-powered store that allows companies to better manage their inventory in the store.
-A set of AI powered cameras mounted in the ceiling can monitor inventory levels enabling the AI system to detect products on shelves, recognize the exact type of the product and its amount and compare quantities on shelves with upcoming sales demand.
+Walmart exploits the full potential of AI and related technologies to provide a unique experience to its customers.
+Walmart has recently introduced the Retail Intelligence Lab, an AI-powered store that allows companies to manage their inventory better.
+A set of AI-powered cameras mounted in the ceiling can monitor inventory levels enabling the AI system to detect products on shelves, recognize the exact type of the product and its amount and compare quantities on shelves with upcoming sales demand.

 Read more about smart shelves and AI-powered quality control.

-The Dutch retail chain, HEMA embraced AI for its supply chain management.
-With AI, HEMA forecasts product demand based on analyzing such metrics as weather, current promotions, national holidays, day of week/month/year etc. The AI system estimates probabilistic demand predictions, including business impact, operational risks, enhances the initial buying journeys and improves vendor collaborations.
-Besides it provides better supply chain visibility with accurate forecasting of inventory, purchases, warehouse flow and transport demand.
+The Dutch retail chain HEMA embraced AI for its supply chain management.
+With AI, HEMA forecasts product demand by analyzing metrics such as weather, current promotions, national holidays, day of week/month/year, etc. The AI system estimates probabilistic demand predictions, including business impact and operational risks, enhances the initial buying journeys, and improves vendor collaborations.
+Besides, it provides better supply chain visibility with accurate forecasting of inventory, purchases, warehouse flow, and transport demand.

 Benefits of AI in Retail

-Among main benefits of implementing AI into retail business are:
+Among the main benefits of implementing AI into retail business are: